-The Volunteer Organization of the Metropolitan Museum recruits and trains volunteers for the Museum's Guided-Tour Programs, designed to serve the needs and interests of our diverse visitors, from elementary school children to adults.
-No prior art history background or work experience is required to volunteer; however, those wishing to volunteer in the Guided-Tour Programs should be comfortable working and communicating with the public.
+The Volunteer Organization of the Metropolitan Museum recruits and trains volunteers for the Museum's Guided Tour Programs, designed to serve the needs and interests of our diverse visitors, from elementary school children to adults.
+No prior art history background or work experience is required to volunteer; however, those wishing to volunteer in the Guided Tour Programs should be comfortable working and communicating with the public.
 Volunteers for these positions undergo extensive, rigorous training to achieve the highest standards of content and presentation.
-The Guided-Tour Program activities follow the academic calendar from September through June, and require availability throughout that period.

-All accepted applicants for Guided-Tour Programs are required to attend a yearlong training course concentrating on the history of art as it applies to the Museum's collections, as well as on presentation skills and research techniques.
-For those entering the Weekday Program, full-day training classes are held on Mondays, with some additional Tuesday sessions.
-After the initial training year, mandatory ongoing training continues on Mondays during the academic year.
+All accepted applicants for Guided Tour and International Guided Tour Programs are required to attend a yearlong training course concentrating on the history of art as it applies to the Museum's collection, as well as on presentation skills and research techniques.
+Training classes are held on Friday evenings, with some additional Saturday sessions.
+After the initial training year, mandatory ongoing training continues during the academic year.
 Volunteers are responsible for extensive research and preparation for their weekly tours.
-Volunteering in the Museum's Guided-Tour Programs requires a high degree of motivation and dedication, and a minimum commitment of at least three years.
+Volunteering in the Museum's Guided Tour Programs requires a high degree of motivation and dedication, and a minimum commitment of at least three years.
 The experience is highly rewarding.

-Please read the descriptions of the following programs to determine to which program you would like to apply.
+Please read the following program descriptions to determine to which program you would like to apply.

-Volunteers in this program conduct regularly scheduled one-hour Highlights Tours designed to give visitors a general introduction to the Museum's collections.
-These tours are given in English and nine other languages (see International Guided Tours).
+Volunteers in this program conduct regularly scheduled Highlights Tours designed to give visitors a general introduction to the Museum's collection.
+These tours are given in English and on weekdays in nine other languages (see International Guided Tours below).